 - April 2016 (PDF 308KB)

 - February 2016 (PDF 218KB)

 Broughton Village Improvements

-As part of the Broughton Bypass design process, the council will be investing up to £1million of Preston, South Ribble and Lancashire City Deal funding, to improve conditions in the village for walkers, cyclists and buses, following the opening of the Broughton Bypass.
+As part of the bypass design process, the council will be investing up to £1million of Preston, South Ribble and Lancashire City Deal funding, to improve conditions in the village for walkers, cyclists and buses, following the opening of James Towers Way.

 The county council held a drop-in event for local residents in December 2015 to reveal the updated plans, proposals and visualisations for the improvements.